 ⭐ Keep in mind, it's usually best to start your screen share right after you join the studio — even before the stream is live.
 This lets the host plan ahead and avoid rushing or awkward silences.

 Click the laptop icon again when you're done sharing your screen.

-Click the filmstrip icon next to the settings icon to share a video file that's stored on your computer.
-In the window that appears, select the file on your computer.
+Local Video - Click Local Video, and in the window that appears, select the file on your computer.
 Once it's selected, it appears on the left side of the studio under your name.

 The video will begin playing when the host adds it to the live stream.
 If you need to pause the video at any point while it's playing, you can do so from the video preview on the left.
 You can also use the blue bar in the preview to skip forward or backward in the video.